SecretSaturn/ShadeKujiraAdapter/README.md

-# Secret Feegrant Faucet 2.0
+# Shade Kujira Adapter

-The next iteraton of the Fee Grant Faucet written in node express
+This adapter uses unencrypted inputs for querying contracts and outputs unencrypted queries.

-This faucet app allows anyone to request a fee grant for a Secret Network account address.
+This adapter is a quick and dirty made version - don't expect perfect behavior as from an LCD.

 ## Installation

-Follow these steps to install and run FeeGrantFaucet2.0.
+Follow these steps to install and run Shade Kujira Adapter.

 ### Prerequisites